docker/docs/content/engine/swarm/services.md

 ### Provide credential specs for managed service accounts

- In Enterprise Edition 3.0, security is improved through the centralized distribution and management of Group Managed Service Account(gMSA) credentials using Docker Config functionality.
-Swarm now allows using a Docker Config as a gMSA credential spec, which reduces the burden of distributing credential specs to the nodes on which they are used.
+ In Enterprise Edition 3.0, security is improved through the centralized distribution and management of Group Managed Service Account(gMSA) credentials using Docker config functionality.
+Swarm now allows using a Docker config as a gMSA credential spec, which reduces the burden of distributing credential specs to the nodes on which they are used.

+> **Note**
+>
- **Note**: This option is only applicable to services using Windows containers.
+> This option is only applicable to services using Windows containers.

  Credential spec files are applied at runtime, eliminating the need for host-based credential spec files or registry entries - no gMSA credentials are written to disk on worker nodes.
 You can make credential specs available to Docker Engine running swarm kit worker nodes before a container starts.
 When deploying a service using a gMSA-based config, the credential spec is passed directly to the runtime of containers in that service.